 Every 401-INIT or 401-STALE message SHALL be a valid HTTP 401-status (Authentication Required) message containing one (and only one: hereafter not explicitly noticed) "WWW-Authenticate" header containing a "reason" parameter in the challenge.
 The challenge SHALL contain all of the parameters marked "mandatory" below, and MAY contain those marked "non-mandatory".

-(mandatory extensive-token) should be the token "-draft11" in this specification.
-The behavior is undefined when other values are specified.
+(mandatory extensive-token) should be the token "-wg-draft02".

 algorithm: